FROM clause (JPQL / Criteria API)

 SELECT c FROM Country c JOIN FETCH c.capital

-The JOIN FETCH expression is not a regular JOIN and it does not define a JOIN variable.
-Its only purpose is specifying related objects that should be fetched from the database with the query results on the same round trip.
-Using this query improves the efficiency of iteration over the result Country objects because it eliminates the need for retrieving the associated Capital objects separately.
+The JOIN FETCH expression is not a regular JOIN, and it does not define a join variable.
+Its only purpose is to specify related objects that should be fetched from the database with the query results in the same round trip.
+Using this query improves the efficiency of iteration over the result Country objects because it eliminates the need to retrieve the associated Capital objects separately.

-Notice, that if the Country and Capital objects are needed only for their names - the following report query could be even more efficient:
+Note that if the Country and Capital objects are needed only for their names, the following report query can be even more efficient:

 SELECT c.name, c.capital.name FROM Country c